zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{\mu\_0^{-1}}{2} \frac{\eta}{c} \frac{4 \pi}{k^2} \mathcal{Im} \left\lbrace \bm{E_0^{\*}} \cdot \mathcal{S_j}(\bm{n_i}, \psi) \cdot \bm{E_0} \right\rbrace.
 $$

-The result is formally independent of the distance from the particle to the detector, but it does depend on the lateral position, since a movement of the particle results in translation of its beam.
+Eqn.
+17.29 gives the amount of power dissipated by the particle.
+The result is formally independent of the distance from the particle to the detector, but it does depend on its lateral position, since a movement of the particle results in translation of its beam.
 Assuming the entrance pupil of the measurement device is sufficiently large \\((C_d \gg L^2)\\) to image the entire particle group at once, performing ensemble averaging over the particle positions has no effect:

 $$ \tag{17.30}
 	\braket{\Phi_e}